-5 years ago Ryobi released their first battery-powered riding mower, the RM480E.
-It featured a lead-acid battery and a 38-inch stamped steel deck.
-That was followed by a Ryobi 48-inch zero turn mower and, eventually, the 54-inch brushless ZT with a fabricated deck.
-So what’s the big news for today?
-Ryobi has brought three new lithium-ion battery-powered zero-turn riding lawn mowers powered by a brand new 80V lithium-ion suitcase-style battery and driven via joystick!
+Ryobi released their first battery-powered riding mower, the RM480E, back in 2017.
+Using a lead-acid battery and featuring a 38-inch stamped steel deck it pioneered consumer battery-powered riding mowers.
+Next came the Ryobi 48-inch zero turn mower and, eventually, the 54-inch brushless ZT with a fabricated deck.
+Now, Ryobi released three new lithium-ion battery-powered zero-turn riding lawn mowers powered by a brand new 80V lithium-ion suitcase-style battery and driven via joystick!

 I-Drive Joystick Replaces Lap Bars or Steering Wheel